Andrew-157/c-http-server/testing/testcases.md

 > `TODO`: Introduce some config file, where each testcase could be described using some common format, and this file could then be passed to the client program, which would run those testcases.

+> `TODO`: Allow running testcases using some python script, for example, or even better - robot framework.

 ---

 ## Conventions